 - Use a cutlery fork to crimp the edges of the pastry together.
 Score 12 portions with a knife but be careful to not score all the way through.

-- Brush the pastry with the plant-based milk.1 tablespoon plant-based milk
+- Brush the pastry with the dairy-free milk.1 tablespoon dairy-free milk

 - Bake on the middle oven shelf for 35-40 minutes.
-When baked the pie will still be pale but will have light golden parts especially around the edges, and the pastry will be firm.
+When baked the pastry will still be pale but will have light golden parts especially around the edges, and the pastry will be firm.
+A fan oven will bake the pastry quicker so do keep an eye on it and check it after the 30 minute mark to see how its going.

-- Sprinkle sugar over the pie as soon as it is removed from the oven.2 tablespoon caster sugar
+- Sprinkle sugar over the pie as soon as it is removed from the oven.2 tablespoons granulated sugar

 Notes